-Her second novel, The Tenant of Wildfell Hall, was more popular then Agnes Grey, although they are somewhat similar.
-Both were controversial in that they were “…unfit to be put into the hands of girls.”
+Her second novel, The Tenant of Wildfell Hall, was more popular than Agnes Grey.
+Both were written under the pen name of “Action Bell” so as to disguise her gender.
+Controversial in that they were “…unfit to be put into the hands of girls.”
 Both of Anne’s novels, as well as her poems, contain a lot of autobiographical elements that correspond with events and people prominent in her life.

-Unfortunately, the literary career of this talented writer was cut short, as she had not even turned thirty when she died of consumption.
+Annes fictional world Gondal became the setting for many of her literary pieces.
+She and her sister Emily created the kingdom that lies in the North pacific and draws from the theme of “speculative fiction”.
+Unfortunately, the literary career of this talented writer was cut short, as she had not even turned thirty when she died of consumption in 1849.

 - The Tenant of Wildfell Hall